JanThorbecke/OpenSource/README.md

 To reproduce the Figures shown in the Scientific Reports paper "Virtual acoustics in inhomogeneous media with single-sided access" the scripts in marchenko/demo/ScientificReports directory can be used.
 The README in this directory gives more instructions and guidelines.

 To reproduce the Figures shown in the GEOPHYICS paper "Implementation of the Marchenko Multiple Elimination algorithm" the scripts in marchenko/demo/mme directory can be used.
 The README_PRIMARIES in this directory gives more instructions and guidelines.
+A bried manual about the MME program 'marchencko_primaries' can be found in doc/MMEmanual.pdf

 MDD
 ---